 5.3.16 Checking that the QUIC connection is alive

-Another difference with HTTP/2 is that each QUIC endpoint declares an idle timeout during the handshake.
+Another difference with HTTP/2 and TCP is that each QUIC endpoint declares an idle timeout during the handshake.
 If the connection remains idle (no packets received) for longer than the advertised idle timeout, the peer will assume that the connection has been closed.